onesimus-systems/dandelion/README.md

 Release Notes
 -------------

+v4.3.1

+- Fixed issue where Cheesto couldn't get a time and message from user

+v4.3.0

-v4.3.0 - Fixed compatibility bug with IE on Windows 7 (Dandelion is compatibly with IE9+)
+- Fixed compatibility bug with IE on Windows 7 (Dandelion is compatibly with IE9+)
 - Added category management
 - Other bugs

+v4.2.1

-v4.2.1 - Fixed bug where category filter wasn't using updated AJAX API
+- Fixed bug where category filter wasn't using updated AJAX API
 - Fixed bug where time and date window for Cheesto wasn't loading

 Versioning
 ----------